Crop Functional Genomics

 Our research focus is the genetic and genomic dissection of maize and barley root development.
 To this end, we clone and characterize genes controlling root architecture and we investigate the molecular mechanisms of heterosis manifestation.
 Moreover, we are interested in how root systems react to abiotic stress such as drought or cold and how they interact with the rhizosphere.

-SPP meeting in Leipzig
+SPP meeting in Leipzig8

 Xiaoming He presented his work at the final meeting of the SPP2089 „Rhizosphere spatiotemporal organization - a key to rhizosphere function“.